zeroDivZero/notes-swift/notes/SwiftPackgeManager/0_overview.md

 2. Look for folder called **Referenced Binaries**.
 If it exists, package distributes binary or has binary dependency.
 3. To further inspect referenced binary, ctrl-click **XCFramework** bundle inside **Referenced Binaries** folder, and open it in **Finder**.

 Binary dependency author must create checksum and include it in package manifest.
-When Xcode resolves or updates dependencies, it doesn't allow binary dependencies to change checksum without also changing version.
+When Xcode resolves or updates dependencies, it doesn't allow binary dependency to change checksum without also changing version.